sherrymaooo/INDE577-TIANYIMAO/Supervised learning/Multilayer Neural Network/README.md

-# Multilayer Neural Network and Stochastic/Mini Batch Gradient Descent
+# Multilayer Neural Network Using Stochastic/Mini Batch Gradient Descent

 This repository represents the implementation and applications of Multilayer Neural Network, using Batch, Stochastic and Mini Batch Gradient Descent.